mesoscale-activity-map/map-ephys/doc/developer_setup.md

 See also the 'get_schema_name' function in pipeline/__init__.py which is used by the various MAP pipeline modules to adust DataJoint schema at runtime.

+## Unit Tests

+Unit tests for ingest are present in the `tests` directory and can be run using the `nostests` command.
+These tests will *destructively* delete the actively configured databases and perform data ingest and transfer tasks using the data stored within the 'test_data' directory - as such, care should be taken not to run the tests against the live database configuration settings.